Keto acid

 Keto acids appear in a wide variety of anabolic pathways in metabolism.
 For instance, in plants (specifically, in hemlock, pitcher plants, and fool's parsley), 5-oxo-octanoic acid is converted in enzymatic and non-enzymatic steps into the cyclic class of coniine alkaloids.

 When ingested sugars and carbohydrate levels are low, stored fats and proteins are the primary source of energy production.
-Glucogenic amino acids from proteins are converted to glucose.
+Glucogenic amino acids from proteins and/or Glycerol from Triglycerides are converted to glucose.
 Ketogenic amino acids can be deaminated to produce alpha keto acids and ketone bodies.

 Alpha keto acids are used primarily as energy for liver cells and in fatty acid synthesis, also in the liver.